vferat/pycrostates/CONTRIBUTING.md

 - Clone your forked repository

-- We recommand to create a new branch on which you will make your changes
+- [OPTIONAL] create a new branch on which you will make your changes

-- We recommand to create a new environment, for exemple with Anaconda:
+- [OPTIONAL] create a new environment, for example with Anaconda:

     ```console
     conda create -n pycrostates_dev python=3.9